FAST-LB/pyGCodeDecode/README.md

         python -c "import pyGCodeDecode
         print(pyGCodeDecode.__version__)"

-This should return the correct version
+This should return the correct version.

 <!-- ### Installing in `abaqus` python (2.7)